Andy Ritchie (English footballer)

 Andrew Timothy Ritchie (born 28 November 1960) is an English former footballer and manager.
+His career spanned 22 years, during which he played for five different clubs.
+He began his career at Manchester United, for whom he made 42 league appearances and scored 13 goals.
+In 1980, he moved south to Brighton & Hove Albion, where he spent three years.
+He made just over a century of league appearances and scored 26 goals.
+In 1983, he returned north to sign for Leeds United.
+In four years, he made over 150 league appearances and scored 44 goals.

+Ritchie spent the majority of his career at Oldham Athletic, between 1987 and 1995 initially.
+He made 250 league appearances for the club, scoring 104 goals.
+His career wound down with two-year spells at Scarborough and back at Oldham before his retirement in 1999.
+He was player/manager of Oldham in the year prior to his retirement, then managed the club for another two years after hanging up his boots.
+He went on to manage Barnsley and Huddersfield Town, both for a year.

+After playing for England Schoolboys in 1976 and England Youth in 1978, Ritchie made one appearance for England under-21s in 1982.

 Playing career

-Ritchie was born in Manchester.
-After playing for England Schoolboys (once scoring three goals against Germany), he started his career in 1977–78 with Manchester United and scored a hat-trick against Leeds United while aged just 18 and another hat-trick against Spurs when 19, but was then surprisingly sold to Brighton & Hove Albion.
+After playing for England Schoolboys (once scoring three goals against Germany), he started his career in 1977–78 with Manchester United and scored a hat-trick against Leeds United while aged just 18 and another hat-trick against Spurs when 19, but was then sold to Brighton & Hove Albion.

-He was later sold to Leeds United, where he made some fine performances, notably in the 1984–85 season when he scored two hat-tricks.
+He was later sold to Leeds United, for whom he scored two hat-tricks during the 1984–85 season.
 He also helped the club reach the semi-finals of the FA Cup in the 1986–87 season.

 He served the Elland Road club until 1987, when he signed for Oldham Athletic.
-He would stay at Oldham for eight years, during one of the most successful periods of the club's history.
+He stayed at Oldham for eight years, during one of the most successful periods of the club's history.
 This included a run to the final of the Football League Cup in 1990, reaching the FA Cup semi-finals in the same year (where they took Manchester United to a replay), before sealing the Second Division title in 1991.
 They stayed in the top flight for three years, becoming founder members of the FA Premier League in 1992, and reached another FA Cup semi-final in 1994, where Oldham took a 1–0 lead against Manchester United in extra time before a late equaliser forced a replay, which Oldham lost 4–1.

 On leaving Oldham in 1995, he spent two years in Division Three with Scarborough.

 In his senior career, he made 661 appearances (88 as substitute) and scored 210 goals.
 He played his last game, for Oldham, in the 1998–99 season, by which time he had returned to the Boundary Park club as player–coach.

-Contrary to popular belief, Ritchie's nickname "Stitches" was not a fresh idea from his career.
-His actual nickname 'Scratch' (from which Stitches is derived) came from his school mates at Cheadle Moseley Grammar School for Boys.
-Ritchie is regarded as one of Oldham's finest ever footballers, and is also an ex-manager of the club.
-During the '89–'90 "pinch me season" when the Latics got to the final of the League Cup and the semi-final of the FA Cup he was the club's top scorer with 28 goals.
-Most notably in the 2–2 draw at Southampton he scored in the dying seconds to keep the Latics in the competition, also the equaliser in the replay of the FA Cup semi final against his former club which forced the game into extra time (although the result ended 2–1 to Manchester United).
-Ritchie was said to be the best schoolboy footballer in Europe during the mid-1970s.

-He is still very highly regarded by the Latics fans who still chant his name with the song "Andy Ritchie's Magic".